eliona-smart-building-assistant/xovis-app/USER_GUIDE.md

 ## Configuration

 The Xovis app requires configuration through Eliona’s settings interface.
-Below are the general steps and details needed to configure the app effectively.
+Below are the general steps and details needed to configure the app.

-### Registering the app in Xovis Service

-Create credentials in Xovis Service to connect the Xovis services from Eliona.
-All required credentials are listed below in the [configuration section](#configure-the-xovis-app).

-<mark>TODO: Describe the steps where you can get or create the necessary credentials.</mark>

 ## Xovis App Configuration and Sensor Discovery Workflow

-Configurations can be created in Eliona under `Apps > Xovis > Settings` which opens the app's [Generic Frontend](https://doc.eliona.io/collection/v/eliona-english/manuals/settings/apps).
-Below is the complete workflow to guide you through configuring Xovis devices and sensors.
+Configurations can be created in Eliona under `Settings > Apps > Xovis` which opens the app's [Generic Frontend](https://doc.eliona.io/collection/v/eliona-english/manuals/settings/apps).
+Below is the complete workflow to guide you through configuring Xovis devices.

----

 ### Step 1: Create a Xovis App Configuration